 2. Learn to accept negative thoughts as they arise (and keep going)

 Many people believe that you have to really get rid of negative thoughts 100% to be happy.
 But, the assumption was wrong.

 You won’t be able to get rid of all those negative thoughts from your head.
-Will definitely still be there.
-Will definitely keep popping up.
+It will definitely still be there.
+It will definitely keep popping up.

 What you can do is decide whether you will continue to have negative thoughts.
 That is the most important.

 The next time a negative thought arises, just think of it as a car lined up in front of your house or office.

 You know that a car is passing but let it go.
 Just let them pass.